Grunewald (forest): Geography

 The forest occupies, on the western side, 3/4 of the Grunewald locality, a small portion of the southern part of Westend (both in the Charlottenburg-Wilmersdorf borough); a great part of Nikolassee, the northern side of Zehlendorf and the northwestern part of Dahlem (all 3 in the Steglitz-Zehlendorf borough).
 It is close to the border of the neighborhood of Wannsee and its lake, and is near the Düppel forest.
 It is divided by the Havel river from the localities of Kladow, Gatow and Wilhelmstadt (all in the Spandau borough).
 It also borders the locality of Schmargendorf.

 There are two islets located off the forest in the Havel (Lindwerder and Schwanenwerder) and a small peninsula (Schildhorn); and the tallest point is the hill of Teufelsberg, which is 117 m above sea level.
 On the northern border is found the Funkturm Berlin (radio tower) and the Messe Berlin (the trade show).

 Beyond the river Havel and part of the Großer Wannsee lake, the forest is rich in lakes and ponds.
 The biggest are the Schlachtensee, Krumme Lanke, the Grunewaldsee and the Hundekehlesee ([ˈhʊndə.keːləˌzeː]).
-These lakes are located on the western borders of the forest and are linked by a canal.
-The other lakes are the Riemeisterfenn (between Krumme Lanke and Grunewaldsee), the Teufelsee (in central-north area), and Pechsee and Barssee (both in the middle of the forest).
+These lakes are located along the eastern edge of the forest and are linked by a canal.
+The other lakes are the Riemeisterfenn (between Krumme Lanke and Grunewaldsee), the Teufelssee (in central-north area), and Pechsee and Barssee (both in the middle of the forest).

 Environment

 The Grunewald forest is mainly composed of conifers and betulaceae.
-Some areas are nature reserves (Naturschutzgebiet), forbidden from visitors to protect the animals (especially amphibians and birds).
+Some areas are nature reserves (Naturschutzgebiet), from which visitors are forbidden, in order to protect the animals (especially amphibians and birds).